Repair, Reuse, Recycle

 Product under guarantee ?
 Repair, don’t discard !

-Repairing appliances means less products are discarded, therefore less pollution and less new products are needed.
+Repairing appliances means discarding less products, therefore less pollution and fewer new products.
 Under European law, all appliances have a 2-year legal guarantee that can be used for repairs or replacement if they break down.
 The legal guarantee applies regardless of whether you buy from a seller in France or another EU country.

 Here are some good examples from Europe:

-• In France as well as in Belgium, Bulgaria, Ireland, Italy, Lithuania, Luxembourg, Malta, the Netherlands, Norway and Romania, the guarantee is on hold while the product is being repaired.
+- In France as well as in Belgium, Bulgaria, Ireland, Italy, Lithuania, Luxembourg, Malta, the Netherlands, Norway and Romania, the guarantee is on hold while the product is under repair.

 If you have any doubts about the law applicable to your purchase, do not hesitate to contact your ECC.

-In 2021, rules on EU manufacturer product guarantees and warranties have changed as follows:
+Following rules apply on EU manufacturer product guarantees and warranties have changed as follows:

-• Product guarantee/warranty must detail possible breakages, how they will be repaired and what parts are replaceable as standard.
+- Product guarantee/warranty must detail possible breakages, how they will get repaired and what parts are replaceable as standard.

-• They must provide a list of spare parts available on the Internet
+- Manufacturers must provide a list of spare parts available on the Internet.

 For more information on measures to encourage repairs in European countries, check our article.